Congreso youth compelled to be changemakers

 The first day a mom and her children set foot at Exodus Ministries, they are welcomed into a beautiful, fully-furnished apartment.
 Each apartment is uniquely decorated by thoughtful volunteers.
 Each kitchen comes completely stocked with groceries, through support of the Texas Baptist Hunger Offering.
 Each detail is covered in prayer and the family has everything they need to begin a new life.

-Having just been released from incarceration or a residential rehabilitation facility, these mothers often come to the complex with/p>... [continue]
+Having just been released from incarceration or a residential rehabilitation facility, these mothers often come to the complex with only the clothes on their back.
+The look of wonder and awe as they take in their new surrounding is Case... [continue]

 Provisión de Esperanza y un Nuevo Comienzo para Madres que Buscan Reincorporarse a la Socied